-Miss L says she was asked to send payments to complete tasks but eventually reached out to the owner of the platform where she left her details and was told she'd been scammed.
+Miss L says she was asked to send payments to complete tasks but after asking to withdraw her profits and then being asked to send more money, realised she'd been scammed.
 So, Miss L logged a complaint with Revolut.